-This course emphasizes cultural and social influences on and of design and the implications of practice in a global marketplace.
-Projects will involve sites outside of the United States and require analysis of applicable design codes and the use of the metric system of measurement.
-Special attention will be given to using sustainable design methods and technology.
-Graphic standards, business forms, and conventional office procedures will be employed.
+This course emphasizes design standards and requirements for non-residential design.
+In-depth programming techniques, client interaction, ADA requirements and professional ethics will be studied.
+Additional emphasis shall be placed on ergonomics, privacy, status, lighting and acoustics.
+Graphic standards and conventional office procedures will be employed.
 For program major or minor requirements, a grade of C+ or above is required for successful completion.
 Prerequisite: IND 211.
-5 credits (Fall)
+A studio course.
+5 credits (Spring)